In Depth Baby Product Reviews Led by a Pediatrician

 Why Trust GearLab

-Our breast pump review at BabyGearLab is led by Dr. Juliet Spurrier, our founder and mom-in-chief.
-As a mother of two, Dr. Spurrier combines her personal experiences as a breast pump user with her qualifications as a board-certified pediatrician and a Fellow of the American Academy of Pediatrics (AAP) to shape our review testing standards and product selection.
+Our breast pump product comparison and testing protocol is medically reviewed by Dr. Juliet Spurrier, our founder and mom-in-chief.
+As a doctor and mother of two, Dr. Spurrier combines her personal experiences as a long-time breast pump user with her qualifications as a board-certified pediatrician and a Fellow of the American Academy of Pediatrics (AAP) to shape our review testing standards and product selection.

 We used each and every pump in this breast pump review in our testing process.